sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/health-check.rst

    :alt: operating
    :width: 60%

-.. note::  Make sure to change the localhost to your domain name or your IP if Fire Insights is running on a different machine.
+.. note::  Make sure to change the localhost to your domain name or your IP if Sparkflows is running on a different machine.